hoprnet/notification-service/README.md

 # Notification Service

-The goal of this repository is to create a centralized service in charge of handling the notifications with externall tools like Email, Element or SNS.
+The goal of this repository is to create a centralized service in charge of handling the notifications with external tools like Email, Element or SMS.
 At this moment, only Element notification is supported

 ## Development configuration